n96uman/gtst_course/Day15_Scanning part 2.md

 - nmap is is capable of running some script on port and service.
 - ==--script vuln== test if the port is vulnerable.
 ### nmap output
-- nmap can save out put usin g.
+- nmap can save out put using.
 - -oG ->for Greppable format .
 - -oX -> for xml format .
 - -oN -> for normal saving formats.